somewhatlurker/pydiva/docs/pyfmh3.md

 FMH3 format for FT series games is described in `docs/fmh3_format.txt`, but the Struct in `pydiva/pyfmh3_formats.py` is probably just as easy to understand.
 X is similar but some fields become 64 bits long and it's encapsulated in an F2nd/X style file with FONM magic.
+F2nd (BE) is also similar, but the FMH3 data is big endian.
 MikuMikuModel serves as a good reference for how the sectioned F2nd/X files work.